PabloMK7/citra/README.md

 ### Development

-If you want to contribute please take a look at the [Contributor's Guide](CONTRIBUTING.md), [Roadmap](https://github.com/citra-emu/citra/wiki/Roadmap) and [Developer Information](https://github.com/citra-emu/citra/wiki/Developer-Information) pages.
+If you want to contribute please take a look at the [Contributor's Guide](CONTRIBUTING.md), [TODO list](https://docs.google.com/document/d/1SWIop0uBI9IW8VGg97TAtoT_CHNoP42FzYmvG1F4QDA) and [Developer Information](https://github.com/citra-emu/citra/wiki/Developer-Information).
 You should as well contact any of the developers in the forum in order to know about the current state of the emulator.

 ### Building